Sprites

 UVs

 The UVs are taken from the first texture.
-Since there is only one set of vertices, we cannot guarantuee a good match anyways if the secondary textures have either more UV coordinates or a different shape.
+Since there is only one set of vertices, we cannot guarantee a good match anyways if the secondary textures have either more UV coordinates or a different shape.

 This is important to note, so make sure the images have similar enough shapes, or you might experience texture bleeding.